-Spearheaded by the Museum Advisory Council, the Oregon Stewardship Award recognizes an environmental or cultural heritage project that involves the community and aligns with the museum's mission to inspire stewardship of our past, present, and future.
-The $1000 award includes recognition of the project and its organizer(s) in the Oregon Heroes section of our Explore Oregon exhibit.
+Spearheaded by the Museum Advisory Council, the Oregon Stewardship Award recognizes an environmental or cultural project that involves the community in meaningful ways and aligns with the museum's mission to inspire stewardship of our past, present, and future.
+The $1000 award includes recognition of the project in the Oregon Heroes section of our Explore Oregon exhibit.

-Oregon individuals, community groups, nonprofit organizations, K-12 schools, and higher education institutions are all eligible nominees, as are national and regional organizations with offices or affiliates in Oregon.
+Projects produced by Oregon community groups, individuals, nonprofit organizations, K-12 schools, and higher education institutions are all eligible, as are national and regional organizations with offices or affiliates in Oregon.
 Eligible projects are Oregon-based and relate directly to Oregon’s environment or cultural heritage.

-The museum invites groups and individuals to self-nominate.
-Nominations will also be accepted from third parties wishing to recognize group or individual stewardship of Oregon’s environment or cultural heritage.
+The museum invites groups to self-nominate their projects.
+Nominations will also be accepted from third parties wishing to recognize group stewardship of Oregon’s environment or cultural heritage.

 The 2019 award recognized Eastern Oregon’s Four Rivers Cultural Center for its Tradition Keepers Folklife Festival, a daylong public celebration of traditional arts and artists in eastern Oregon.
 Read more.

 *In 2021, thanks to generous gifts from museum supporters Jill Gelineau and Stu Garrett, the museum offered two awards.